-- 3.3.9 The supporting framework will support the Case Assessment Panel in determining the way forward from the following options. - Local management/informal action - Low level/fact-find formal investigation will involve the review of written statements, documentary evidence, the employee's response from the Commencement Meeting and seeking specialist or clinical input from an independent witness if required.
+- 3.3.9 The supporting framework will support the Case Assessment Panel in determining the way forward from the following options. - Local management/informal action - Fact-find formal investigation will involve the review of written statements, documentary evidence, the employee's response from the Commencement Meeting and seeking specialist or clinical input from an independent witness if required.
 In addition, an investigation interview will also take place at the earliest opportunity with the employee subject to investigation and, where appropriate, a minimal number of witnesses.
-The nature of the case will determine whether it is appropriate for the low level/fact-find investigation to be led by an independent investigating officer or a member of the HR Advisory team.
-The findings will be provided to the Case Manager or another appropriate manager in a summary report. - Full formal investigation an Investigating Officer will be assigned at the earliest opportunity (template available) to gather the facts and present these findings in a written report to the Case Manager or another appropriate manager.
+The nature of the case will determine whether it is appropriate for the fact-find investigation to be led by an independent investigating officer or a member of the HR Advisory team.
+The findings will be provided to the Case Manager or another appropriate manager in a summary report.
+The decision to undertake a fact-find formal investigation does not remove or reduce the potential severity or seriousness of the allegations. - Full formal investigation an Investigating Officer will be assigned at the earliest opportunity (template available) to gather the facts and present these findings in a written report to the Case Manager or another appropriate manager.
 To ensure an objective investigation, it may be necessary to appoint an Investigating Officer who is not the immediate supervisor/ manager.
 The Investigating Officer will be supported in the process by an HR representative.